qbead/qbeadWebsite/content/book/progpatterns.md

 Writing a computer program of your own, whether a desktop app, an interactive website, or the hidden brain of a robot, starts by writing a sequence of instructions in one of the many available computer languages.
-Some such languages are incredibly complex and picky about the correctness of the written
+Some languages are incredibly complex and picky about the correctness of the written
 instructions: a small "grammar" error and the computer cannot understand what you wanted from it.
 Other languages are simpler, and even somewhat lenient in